johnsonjh/lzpack/README.md

   Native **LZPACK** builds using **extra** compression should **always** beat *PopCom!*, while CP/M‑80 **LZPACK** builds using **extra** compression *still* beat *PopCom!* in five out of the eleven tests.
-The last column shows  **streaming** compression results (representative of **LZPACK**'s performance on a low-memory CP/M‑80 system) is still respectable, usually only larger than the native **standard** results by a few bytes.
+The last column shows that **streaming** compression results (representative of **LZPACK**'s performance on a low‑memory CP/M‑80 system) are still respectable, usually only larger than the native **standard** results by a few bytes.

-* The above files were "trimmed" to "near‑exact" length (determined by discarding up to, but *not* including, the final `0x00` or `0x1A` bytes in the last 128‑byte "record") of the file on the Linux host system used for testing.
+* The above files were "trimmed" to their "near‑exact" length on the Linux host system used for testing (determined by discarding up to, but *not* including, the final `0x00` or `0x1A` bytes in the last 128‑byte "record").

 * On CP/M‑80 2.2 systems, files do not have exact lengths but instead occupy fixed‑size records of 1024 bits (128 bytes).
 When **LZPACK** is operating